betofarina/RESTful-web-service-with-Spring/README.md

 # RESTful-web-service-with-Spring

+RESTful web service with Spring.
+With a web browser, you can retrieve and create data in JSON form.

- implement and display a database of players.
-The structure of the web application is more than just HTML pages.
-There needs to be  a database table with player data a web service that can send a list of those players, in JSON form, in response to the URL /players a web page that can display the desired list in a readable way, using JavaScript to get the data and construct the HTML
+Implementation and display of a database of players.
+A database table with player data a web service that can send a list of those players, in JSON form, in response to the URL /players a web page that can display the desired list in a readable way, using JavaScript to get the data and construct the HTML.